 You’ll never see a hearse pulling a U-haul.
 Why?
 Because you can’t take it with you.

 John D. Rockefeller was one of the wealthiest men who ever lived.
 After he died his accountant was asked, “How much money did John D. leave?”
 His reply was classic: “He left . . . all of it.”

 Anything we try to hang onto will be lost.
-Anything we put in his hands will be ours for eternity.
+Anything we put in His hands will be ours for eternity.
 Not just insured up to $100,000.
 Insured without limit by the FDIC—Father’s Deposit Insurance Corporation.

 John Wesley was shown around a vast estate by a proud plantation owner.
 They rode their horses all day and saw only a fraction of the estate.
 At the end of the day when they sat down to dinner he said, “Well, Mr. Wesley, what do you think?”
 Wesley thought about it and said, “I think you’re going to have a hard time leaving all this.”
-I develop this theme in my newest novel, Edge of Eternity.

-The way to lay up treasures in heaven includes giving away our money and possessions, but is not limited to it.
+The way to lay up treasures in Heaven includes giving away our money and possessions but is not limited to it.
 The Bible teaches that those things which we keep can also serve kingdom purposes.
-They can be generously shared and invested and used in ways that serve eternal purposes, that further God’s kingdom for his glory rather than just building our own little kingdoms for our own glory.
+They can be generously shared and invested and used in ways that serve eternal purposes, that further God’s kingdom for His glory rather than just building our own little kingdoms for our own glory.